drewg13/chromaverse/README.md

   * Drag and drop Boons, Banes, Feats, Perks, Armors, and Weapons onto the sheet
 * Drag and drop Macro support
   * Drag any rollable onto the macro bar for easy macros
-* Compendiums for Boons, Banes, Feats, Perks, Flaws, Weapons, and Armor
+* Compendiums for Boons, Banes, Feats, Perks, Foci, Weapons, and Armor

 ## Attribution

-Created at the request of Modstin, creator of Chromaverse
+Created at the request of Modstin, creator of Chroma Legends
 * Chromaverse: https://chromaverse.net/
 * Open Legend RPG: https://openlegendrpg.com/
 * Foundry VTT: https://foundryvtt.com/